xy2z/OpenRA.InfantryMod/README.md

 ```
 Rules: infantry-rules.yaml
 ```
-1. Zip your map including the `infantry-rules.yaml` and `infantrymod.lua`
+1. Zip your .oramap including the `infantry-rules.yaml` and `infantrymod.lua`
 1. Play

 Doesn't work?
 [Get help here](https://github.com/xy2z/OpenRA.InfantryMod/wiki/Troubleshooting)

 __Remember to:__
-- Add your map to the resource center (link) with the tag "Infantry".
+- Add your map to the [Resource center](http://resource.openra.net/upload/map/).
-- Check in on new releases to the mod and update your map with fixes and new features.
+- Check in on new releases of the mod, and update your map with fixes and new features.

 ## Points
 To win you need to get (number of players) x 15 points.